Welcome to After School

 How do I enroll my child?

 Please note that registration is required before a child can attend the program.
 Because licensing regulations require certain policies be explained directly to parents, even when the policies are also provided in writing,registration must be completed in person with the Program Coordinator.
 However, you can speed up registration by filling out the online registration form provided under your child's school in the left hand column.
 Remember to have child's student number, phone numbers, doctor and insurance information before you get started.
-You can contact the Program Coordinator from the "Department Contacts" information below (click on the school).
-After the online registration is submitted, parents must attend a policy class.
+You can contact the Program Coordinator from the "Staff Directory" information in the left hand column.
+After your online registration is submitted, parents must attend a policy class.
 To make these classes as expeditious as possible please be prepared to spend between 30 minutes to 1 hour.
-Parents who are late may be scheduled for another class.
+Please be at the registration class at the stated time, parents who are late may be scheduled for another class.
 During the policy class you will be given a parent handbook, asked to pay fees for the first month in advance and sign a statement of understanding.

 After the initial registration at the beginning of the school year, registration is by appointment only.